mastodon/blog/content/posts/2024-10-09_trunk_and_tidbits-september_2024/index.md

 ## Android

+During September, we landed a number of updates in the Android app to support the new features in 4.3:

-Grouped notifications are now available for users on servers running Mastodon 4.3, alongside a redesign of posts and notifications to match our latest designs.
+- Grouped notifications are now available for users on servers running Mastodon 4.3.
+- Posts and notifications were redesigned to match the latest look and feel.
+- Notifications about the impact of domain blocks (lost follow connections) are now available.

 # Fediscovery